minitauros/go-concurrency-training/README.md

 AI is super useful to ask for help.
 However, if you ask it to solve the exercises for you, you will probably not learn as much as when you solve them yourself.
 My recommendation is that you first try to solve the exercises yourself, before asking AI.
 At least think about it for a moment, and if you really don't know how to start, use AI, or even just a good old internet search engine (like Google).
+It may be smart to disable AI line completion while you do these exercises.

 Some exercises mention in their README what specific things you could ask AI about so that it will give you the info you need to solve the exercise, without the AI solving it for you.